Samita-Magar/react-gallery-app/README.md

 # react-gallery-app
 A React-based photo gallery application that uses the Flickr API to showcase images.
-Users can explore default topics like sunsets, waterfalls, and rainbows, as well as search for new categories.
+Users can explore default topics like cats, dogs, and rainbows, as well as search for new categories.

 ## Getting Started